CamiloGTR/awesome-software-for-students/README.md

 * Abi Word:
 * [Google Keep](https://keep.google.com/): Google Keep is a note-taking service developed by Google
 * [Evernote](https://evernote.com/): Evernote is the app that keeps your notes organized.
 Memos are synced so they're accessible anywhere, and searchable so you always find what you need
-* [Dark Room](http://jjafuller.com/dark-room/): Darkroom is a full-screen text editor that makes writing on your computer like using a typewriter: an empty screen with just your words on it.
+* [Dark Room](http://jjafuller.com/dark-room/): A full-screen text editor that makes writing on your computer like using a typewriter: an empty screen with just your words on it.
 Windows only
 * [Markdownify](https://markdownify.js.org/):  A minimal Markdown editor.
 * [Etherpad](http://etherpad.org/): Customizable open source online editor providing collaborative editing in really real-time.
 * [ZimWiki]() A wiki-style notebook that uses local file storage.